Kansas City Police Department, Kansas

 Officer Edward Nugent was shot and killed after arresting an attempted rape suspect.

-Officer Nugent was on his way home when he was stopped by a woman at Seventh street and Washington Boulevard who reported that while she was waiting for a bus a suspect ordered her into in alley.
-A car passed by and the suspect told her he would shoot her if she cried out.
-She went as far as the entrance to the alley, but then ran into the middle of the street as Officer Nugent happened by.
+Officer Nugent was on his way home when he was stopped by a woman at Seventh Street and Washington Boulevard who reported that while she was waiting for a bus, a suspect ordered her into an alley.
+A car passed by, and the suspect told her he would shoot her if she cried out.
+She went as far as the entrance to the alley but then ran into the middle of the street as Officer Nugent happened by.
 After determining why she had run out into the street, he drove the young woman around looking for the suspect.

 Officer Nugent searched the man again before placing him in the rear seat on the driver's side of the car.
 The volunteer got in beside him.
-The officer took the wheel and the woman sat beside him.
-The man sat with his hands on the back of the front seat, the volunteer said that with no perceptible motion, he produced a revolver with a 2-inch barrel and fired once from within a foot of the officer's head.
+The officer took the wheel, and the woman sat beside him.
+The man sat with his hands on the back of the front seat, and then he produced a revolver with a 2-inch barrel and fired once from within a foot of the officer's head.

 He was convicted of Officer Nugent's murder and hung on April 15th, 1944.